DailyStruggle/Glide/README.md

 # Glide
-make a player glide until landing
+make a player glide until landing, with events